christine-malloy/devops-portfolio/README.md

 ## What is DevOps?

+According to Donovan Brown, "DevOps is the union of people, process, and products to enable continuous delivery of value to our end users."

 Devops is collaboration, communication, and culture.
 It represents the strategic fusion of Development and Operations practices, bridging traditional gaps between software creation and system maintenance.
 This marriage of disciplines eliminates silos, fostering seamless collaboration between teams that historically operated independently.

 At its core, DevOps combines: